Immunity

 Governmental entities are not immune from suit for any injury caused by the dangerous or defective condition of any public building, structure, dam, reservoir, or other public improvement owned and controlled by the governmental entity.
 Immunity is not removed for latent defective conditions, nor shall this section apply unless constructive or actual notice to the governmental entity of the condition is alleged and proved.
 T.C.A. § 29-20-204.

-- exercising or performing or failing to exercise or perform a discretionary function, or whether or not the discretion is abused;
+- the exercise or performance or failure to exercise or perform a discretionary function, whether or not the discretion is abused;

-- false imprisonment pursuant to a mittimus from a court, false arrest, malicious prosecution, intentional trespass, abuse of process, libel, slander, deceit, interfering with contract rights, inflicting mental anguish, or invading right of privacy or civil rights;
+- false imprisonment pursuant to a mittimus from a court, false arrest, malicious prosecution, intentional trespass, abuse of process, libel, slander, deceit, interference with contract rights, infliction of mental anguish, or invasion of privacy, or civil rights;

-- issuing, denying, suspending, or revoking or failing or refusing to issue, deny, suspend, or revoke any permit, license, certificate, approval, order, or similar authorization;
+- the issuance, denial, suspension, or revocation or failure or refusal to issue, deny, suspend, or revoke any permit, license, certificate, approval, order, or similar authorization;

-- failing to make an inspection or making an inadequate or negligent inspection of any property.
+- the failure to make an inspection or making an inadequate or negligent inspection of any property.

-- instituting or prosecuting any judicial or administrative proceeding, even if malicious or without probable cause;
+- the institution or prosecution of any judicial or administrative proceeding, even if malicious or without probable cause;

 - misrepresentation by an employee, whether or not such is negligent or intentional;